getbase/base/readme.markdown

 Base was built by Matthew Hartman [(@hartmanmatthew)](http://twitter.com/hartmanmatthew), a passionate front end developer based in Melbourne, Australia.

-## Other Contributions / Downloads
+## Thank You / Credits
-- [base_css-rails](https://github.com/rkrdo/base_css-rails) - a gem that adds the Base Framework to the application's asset pipeline by Ricardo Cruz
+- [base_css-rails](https://github.com/rkrdo/base_css-rails) - a gem that adds the Base Boilerplate to the application's asset pipeline by Ricardo Cruz
 - Thanks to Beau Smith (@beau) for the custom breakpoint suggestion

-## Thank You / Credits
+- Thanks to HTML5 Boilerplate for the .htaccess file
 - Nicolas Gallagher (@necolas) for Normalize.css and Micro ClearFix.

 ## MIT Open Source License